khemu003/flask_application/Readme.md

 Step-2 -> Activate the virtual environment using this command
 >>> flask_env\Scripts\activate

+Step-3 -> Create a [.gitignore](.gitignore) file that ignore my virtual environment for my github

-Step-3 -> Create a requirements.txt for library that we needed in this application Run the requirements.txt file using this command
+Step-4 -> Create a [requirements.txt](requirements.txt) for library that we needed in this application Run the requirements.txt file using this command
 >>> pip install -r requirements.txt

-Step.4 -> Create a database.py that connect mysql with python
+Step.5 -> Create a [database.py](database.py) that connect mysql with python

-Step-5 ->
+Step-6 -> Create two directory(folder)
+    1. templates -> that hold all the html pages
+    2. static -> that hold the all file that we need for redirecting using path like image

+step-7 -> Create a flask file  [app.py](app.py) that hold all route

+step-8 -> Create a [fetch.py](fetch.py) file that hold all function or query that use in this application